HACManchester/documentation/docs/Workshop_Areas/Visual_Arts/Equipment/Laser_Cutter.md

 ### Problems other than fires

 If the laser cutter does **anything** out of the ordinary please make sure it's reported to a laser maintainer.
+This can be done through the visual arts telegram channel.
 If the response is "please put the out of order sign on the cutter" then do that. **DO NOT ATTEMPT TO FIX THE CUTTER YOURSELF.** If it is clearly not functioning, put the out of order sign on it and then report it.
 We will fix it as soon as possible.

 Even if the cut didn't work, let the cutter cool down for 5 mins before turning off.